themese/fathom-jokes/README.md

 This could be achieved similarly with NestJS.

 The API connects to Postgres using `node-postgres`.
 You can find the `db_connect.ts` class where we do a generic init so we don't need to connect to the db everysingle time we access a repo_impl class, avoiding code duplication.

+# UI Architecture

+For the UI I went with the minimum I thought necessary to achieve what is asked.
+That is a website at it's core, a html file, js script and css.
+In order to run it, you can navigate to the index.html file and manually open it in a browser or use the `npm start` command, which will only run a live-server that will open the same file.
+I used it as it has hot reload, which is really useful for development.

+I used jQuery as per the requirements, however the code is simple enough to not require the use of it.
+It also doesn't have bootstrap, it's pure CSS.
+Outise jQuery, it only has fontawesome for a nice info icon and google's roboto font.

+As the main focus of the website is to display a joke, I didn't want to go with anything fancy that would override the scope of this, I want to be very clear and concise.
+Go to the website, get a joke, click the website/joke and get the punchline, laugh.
+I thought about making different type of website, even including a menu to obtain all jokes, but I decided it was irrelevant.
+If this was a real product, we would only care about the user getting the joke with minimal intrusion, hence I decided to just do that, to get a joke.